-JFLA provides high quality Japanese films for free every once a month.
+JFLA provides high quality Japanese films for free the second and fourth Wednesdays.

 *All movies are in Japanese with English subtitles.

 Director Makoto Shinkai’s Double feature!!

 "5 Centimeters Per Second" (63 MINS, 2007)

 Tono Takaki (Mizuhashi Kenji) and Sinohara Akari (Kondo Yoshimi) had been apart since they left elementary school, however, they kept in touch through correspondence as they had feelings for each other.
 One day in winter, Takaki left Tokyo and set off for Tochigi where Akari lives.
 The train is delayed by heavy snow and he is alone in his carriage, as the time ticks away.
 Long after the agreed meeting time, the two are finally reunited in a waiting room at a small station.

 "5 Centimeters per Second", which focuses on the roving souls of Takaki and Akari in their adulthood, forms the last part of three animation series that revolve around Takaki from the 1990s to the present day.
 The previous parts are "Oukasho" that shows the day when Takaki and Akari meet again, and "Cosmonaut" which portrays Takaki at high school on the island of Tanegashima from the viewpoint of a girl who fancies him.